 99.9%+ uptime SLA.
 Three Salesforce platform releases per year, automatically applied.
 AI capabilities (Einstein, Agentforce) deeply integrated.

-Germany primary, France secondary.
-GDPR-aligned.
+Separate primary and backup regions.
+Aligned with GDPR and other regional privacy laws.
 Optional Salesforce Shield for field-level encryption and event monitoring.

 SIEM-compatible (Splunk, Azure Sentinel).
 Forward audit events to your central security stack.

-PMS (Opera, Mews, Protel, Apaleo).
-ERP (SAP, MS Dynamics 365, NAV).
+ERP and finance (SAP, MS Dynamics 365, Oracle Financials, NetSuite).
 Cvent.
 Outlook.
-Prismm.
-BigCommerce.
 Mulesoft.
 Boomi.
 Email-to-case ticketing.

 An open API is a guarantee that your data stays yours, even as your stack evolves around the platform.

-GDPR, ISO-aligned, Salesforce Shield options, audit logging, SIEM compatibility — the compliance posture in one place.
+GDPR and other regional privacy laws, ISO-aligned, Salesforce Shield options, audit logging, SIEM compatibility – the compliance posture in one place.

 Read more →Why ‘Salesforce-native’ is a structural advantage, not a marketing line – on data openness, ecosystem and platform release cadence.